webdriverio-community/wdio-chromedriver-service/README.md

 Type: `string`

+### pollTimeout
+The startup timeout in ms, it checks if the port is open before starting ChromeDriver and then checks again if the it is closed after starting it.

+Example: `10000`

+Type: `number`

 ### outputDir
 The path where the output of the ChromeDriver server should be stored (uses the config.outputDir by default when not set).